 Before your biopsy a pre-assessment conversation is required for you to discuss the procedure and any preparation that may be needed.
-This might be over the phone or you may be sent an appointment to attend a clinic in the hospital.
-Please have a list of all your medications available for this discussion.

-You will need a blood test before your biopsy.
-This is to check that you do not have an increased risk of bleeding following the biopsy.
+This may take over the phone or you may be sent an appointment to attend a clinic in the hospital.
+Please have a list of all your medications available.
+You will need a blood test before your biopsy to check that you do not have an increased risk of bleeding following the biopsy.
 The pre-assessment nurse will discuss this with you.